Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 ### Sneakers Laces

+Before doing sneaker laces, you will need to prepare area with laces holes and as it looks on reference image.

 Select faces in collar/laces area, split them and adjust shapes/silhouette to achieve result as on reference image

 image